\

 - North

-Carolina, Boone County (active)
+Carolina, Boone County (dormant)

 - North

-Carolina, Winston-Salem and Greensboro (active)
+Carolina, Winston-Salem and Greensboro (very active)

 - Oregon, Portland (active)